Biggest unknown with Beta is how much rain it will bring

 Parts of the Alabama coast and Florida Panhandle were still reeling from Hurricane Sally, which roared ashore Wednesday, causing at least two deaths.
 Two Boston-based disaster modeling firms figured Sally caused about $2 billion in privately insured losses from wind and storm surge.
 Karen Clark & Company estimated losses at $2 billion, while AIR Worldwide said they were between $1 and $3 billion.
 The estimates don’t include uninsured losses, the National Flood Insurance Program claims or damage to offshore property, like oil rigs.

-Hurricane Teddy was about 165 miles (265 kilometers) east of Bermuda Monday afternoon as it heads toward Nova Scotia.
-It had maximum sustained winds of 90 mph (145 kph) and was moving north-northeast at 18 mph (30 kph) and away from the wealthy British territory, according to the U.S. National Hurricane Center in Miami.
+Hurricane Teddy was about 295 miles (475 kilometers) northeast of Bermuda Monday night as it heads toward Nova Scotia.
+It had maximum sustained winds of 100 mph (160 kph) while moving north at 25 mph (40 kph) and away from the wealthy British territory, according to the U.S. National Hurricane Center in Miami.
+It was expected to weaken and become a strong post-tropical cyclone before reaching Nova Scotia on Wednesday.

 The government closed all air and sea ports, schools and government offices for the second time in a week.
 Hurricane Paulette made landfall in Bermuda on Sept.
 14, knocking down trees and leaving thousands without power.

-Associated Press reporters Seth Borenstein in Kensington, Maryland, and Janet McConnaughey in New Orleans, contributed to this report.
+Associated Press reporters Seth Borenstein in Kensington, Maryland, and Janet McConnaughey and Rebecca Santana in New Orleans contributed to this report.

 Follow Juan A. Lozano on Twitter: https://twitter.com/juanlozano70